jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	return getTableItems(data.current.path, offset);
 }

-// Called each time a different table is selected from the list.
-Updates the ui and
+// Helper function - Called each time a different table is selected from the list.
-// data to match the selected table. async function updateTableConfig(data)
+// Updates the ui and data to match the selected table. async function updateTableConfig(data)
 {
 	// Set the current table path and configuration